 When 3 college kids take a summer job its a chance of a lifetime to bartend at a bar in the middle of a lake!
 The bar has been around for over a hundred years and is presumed by many locals...
 See full summary »

 After Mikey has gone to bed, the others stay up drinking and playing games.
-One of the games has each player with a piece of paper whit a person's name on it stuck to their forehead, and they have to figure out whose name is on it.
+One of the games has each player with a piece of paper with a person's name on it stuck to their forehead and they have to figure out whose name is on it.
 Guy's (Ethan Peck) paper says "Gregory Peck," his real-life grandfather.
 See more »

-Licensed Courtesy of Mushroom Music See more »
+Licensed Courtesy of Belles Will Ring See more »

 Was this review helpful to you?